Ph.D., History, Yale University, 2013

 HIST 3380 American Civil War and Reconstruction

 HIST 4399 Senior Seminar

-“What I Saw Would Make You Sick: Union Soldiers Confront the Dead of Antietam,” in Charles Mitchell and Jean H. Baker, eds., The Civil War in Maryland Reconsidered (Baton Rouge: Louisiana State University Press, forthcoming).
+“What I Saw Would Make You Sick: Union Soldiers Confront the Dead of Antietam,” in Charles Mitchell and Jean H. Baker, eds., The Civil War in Maryland Reconsidered (Baton Rouge: Louisiana State University Press, 2021).